-For many parents, transitioning your baby from breast milk or formula comes with a range of questions and emotions.
+For many parents, transitioning from breast milk or formula to milk for your baby comes with a range of questions and emotions.
 When’s the right time?
 What’s the best approach?
 How might the change affect your relationship with your child?

 Although there are no right or wrong answers, there are several guidelines that can help you and your baby make the change successfully.
 We’ll look at when and how to transition—and what the process means for you.